openflighthpc/nodeattr-server/docs/routes.md

 }
 ```

-Return all the related `groups` and `clusters` within the same request.
+Return all the related `groups`, `clusters`, and `cascades` within the same request.
 *NOTE*: This is not guaranteed to return all the `groups` and `clusters`.
 Instead it only returns the resources that have been assigned to at least one `node`.

 ```
-GET /nodes?include=groups%2Ccluster
+GET /nodes?include=groups%2Ccluster%2Ccascades
 Content-Type: application/vnd.api+json
 Accept: application/vnd.api+json
 Authorization: Bearer <jwt>